ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 # Integrate ApiGateway and Lambda function with Cloudformation

-Deploy the **ApiGateway_Lambda.yaml** file in cloudformation folder with AWS CloudFormation.
+1. Deploy the **ApiGateway_Lambda.yaml** file in cloudformation folder with AWS CloudFormation.
 An Invoke URL will be found in Outputs Part, which will trigger lambda function and return visitors' current IP address.
+2. with cognitio

-# Leverage Cognito as sign-up and sign-in tools
+## Leverage Cognito as sign-up and sign-in tools

 ### Add AWS Cognito as authorizor